10 observations on the entrepreneurial support ecosystem, drawn from AcceleratorFest

 photo credit: ©merrylblavoie

-7. community and cohort involvement
+7. Community and cohort engagement

 clearly explain the value that incubators and accelerators bring to cohorts, alumni and mentors. foster multi-level engagement strategies that highlight the contributions of all stakeholders. engage alumni and mentors by highlighting their expertise and ensuring that their participation adds value for both them and the community.

-8. collaboration within the Canadian ecosystem
+8. Collaboration within the ecosystem in Canada

 Building trust and collaboration between organizations is key to strengthening Canada's national ecosystem.
 Incubators and accelerators should encourage resource sharing and a collective approach to startup support, to position Canada as a world leader in innovation. finally, promote the vocabulary "our startups " instead of "my startups " in communications to foster a more united and supportive ecosystem.